Rate Challenge

 Can I model multiple properties?

-This version is single-asset.
-Duplicate the page or ask us for a portfolio worksheet.
+This version is single-asset only.
+Use separate runs for each property or ask for a portfolio worksheet.

 Will this match a lender credit quote?